Psychic detective: In fiction

 Peter F. Hamilton wrote a series of books about the ex-military psychic Greg Mandel.
 In the series, Greg was a retired special forces soldier created as part of an elite spec-ops unit, the Mindstar Brigade, in the 'English Army', having fought a vicious war in Turkey and helped a rebellion overthrow the People's Socialist Party at home.
 Having won the rebellion he then retired to Rutland, suddenly being called out of retirement by the rich heiress Julia Evans to use his psychic talents to find the root of industrial espionage against her company, Event Horizon [an organisation that was also integral to the overthrow of the communist government].
 The series not only focuses on Greg's abilities, but also the abilities of other psychics created as part of the Mindstar Programme, the effects of social and economic change throughout the 21st century, global warming and rapid scientific advances.
 Greg regularly uses his abilities both for interrogation and as an offensive weapon.

 The episode "Bart the Murderer" of The Simpsons depicts a psychic joining the hunt to find Principal Skinner.

 The episode "Cartman's Incredible Gift" of South Park depicts a skeptical view of psychic detectives.

 The manga and anime series YuYu Hakusho depicts a teenage boy working as a Spirit Detective: a human who hunts down demons using psychic abilities.

+The character Harrier Dubois from Disco Elysium has several skills that can be interpreted as psychic, such as visual calculus which can reconstruct crime scenes.